 THE CARE FUND is the original Harpenden Trust, founded in 1948.
 It offers support for individuals, families and young people in need within Harpenden.
 It largely relies on funds raised by the Harpenden Trust’s Christmas Appeal.
 Much of its work is anonymous and unsung.

-THE COMMUNITY FUND provides financial support for community projects in the Harpenden area, with grants for specific projects designed to develop, improve or enhance their work or for facilities for their members and particularly to those organisations linked to youth and education and the elderly.
-Over £670,000 has been given since the Fund’s creation in 2008.
-All Community Fund grants are made from income from the Abbeyfield Endowment.
+THE COMMUNITY FUND, which originated in 2008, provides financial support for community projects in the Harpenden area, with grants for specific projects designed to develop, improve or enhance their work or for facilities for their members and particularly to those organisations linked to youth and education and seniors.
+All Community Fund grants are made from income from the Abbeyfield Endowment